Stories from the Old 8th Ward

 T. Morris Chester

 Thomas Morris Chester, commonly referred to as T. Morris Chester, was an influential individual in Harrisburg’s African-American community during the 1860s.
 Throughout Chester’s childhood, his parents, who had themselves once been enslaved, assisted freedom seekers in the Underground Railroad in Harrisburg.
 Chester himself pursued a degree in law and lived abroad in Liberia for a short period before returning to Harrisburg just before the Civil War.
 During the war, Chester took African Americans to Massachusetts where they could enlist in the United States Colored Troops division of the Union army.
 Chester also served as the only black war correspondent during the Civil War, working for the Philadelphia Press.
 After the war ended, Harrisburg hosted a parade celebrating the African-American men who had served in the war.
 Chester was influential in organizing the parade and served as Grand Marshall in this celebration.
 In the post-war years, Chester remained a leading and influential member of the black community.
 In a speech delivered by Chester that was published in the Daily Telegraph, Chester spoke out concerning issues such as the African-American vote and the poor quality schools.
 Leaving Harrisburg in 1867, Chester completed his master’s degree in England and returned to the States to practice law in Louisiana.
-He eventually returned to his home city shortly before his death in 1892.
+He eventually returned to his home city of Harrisburg shortly before his death in 1892.

 “From barber shops and hotels, from Tanner’s Alley to South Streets, from ‘Bull Run’s’ classic ground, from suburban settlements and subterranean ‘dives’ and rookeries, their beauty and their chivalry had flocked.”Patriot Newspaper,